 Does the Material Type Matter When It Comes to Torque Testing?

-No, any material can be torque-tested.
+Yes, material properties such as hardness, elasticity, and surface friction significantly affect torque measurements.
 The industry or department conducting the torque test will determine the type of material to use.

 One common target is aluminum alloys.
 Other regularly tested materials are ceramics, copper, steel, thermoplastic polymers, etc.